Quantifying culinary diversity across countries.

 FISH AND SEAFOOD IN CYPRIOT CUISINE

 As for the island on the Mediterranean Sea, the traditional cuisine must include seafood – and it does.
-Octopus, squid, sea bream, and red mullet make frequent appearances in local dishes, usually grilled and accompanied by lemon and sea salt.
-Cypriot meze features an oceanic parade, where small dishes like fish roe salad, squid, and small fried fish are served in succession.
-Cypriots rank third in the world in terms of cephalopod consumption (squid, octopus, cuttlefish, and others) (after South Korea and Portugal).
+Locals grill octopus, squid, sea bream, and red mullet, then finish them with lemon and sea salt.
+Grilling is common, though locals also prepare seafood soups and stews.
+Cypriot meze is often ocean-focused, offering fish roe salad, squid, and small fried fish.

 EGGS AND DAIRY IN CYPRIOT CUISINE

-OILS, NUTS AND DESSERTS IN CYPRIOT CUISINE
+OILS, NUTS, AND DESSERTS IN CYPRIOT CUISINE

-Cyprus aligns with the broader Mediterranean cuisines, which emphasize plant-based foods, healthy fats, and lean proteins.
-Olive oil is a staple used in salads, grilled veggies, meats, and bread dippings and is the primary source of fat.
+Olive oil is a primary source of fat for salads, grilled veggies, meats, and bread dippings.
 Some seed oils are also used, like sunflower oil, but to a lesser extent.
-Pistachios and almonds are popular dessert ingredients.

 Icon